SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Round 1
 Further developments from the 2023 model designed in 2024 by Nikhil:

-I'll just quote from Nikhil's document from here until round 3.
+I'll just quote from Nikhil's document from here until Round 3.

  - Round 1 now has 2 speeches of 4 minutes each from each person (like a half BP, no POIs).
  - 10 minute prep time.